 Historical Data: In the first run of the Pipeline, Hevo ingests historical data for all the objects on the basis of the historical sync duration selected at the time of creating the Pipeline and loads it to the Destination.
-Default duration: 3 Months.
+Historical load parallelization is applicable for this Source.
+Default duration: 3 Months

 Incremental Data: Once the historical load is complete, all new and updated records are synchronized with your Destination as per the ingestion frequency.

 Hevo uses the following schema to upload the records in the Destination database:

 The following is the list of tables (objects) that are created at the Destination when you run the Pipeline: